Joe Lycett: Stage

 Lycett began performing stand-up in 2009 and won the Chortle Student Comedian of the Year the same year.

 Early in his career as a 22-year-old comedian, Lycett appeared on stage alongside Jim Davidson, who is known for his offensive jokes, which have been described as both racist and homophobic, and Lycett complained about Davidson's use of the racial slur "chink" in one of his jokes (which Davidson later removed).
 The two became friends while touring together (with Davidson's only complaint to Lycett being that he swore too much). "[Jim Davidson's] views on race are incredibly misguided but he is very educated about it.
 He has read the Quran, and at one point told me in detail about the origins of Rastafarianism", Lycett told the Birmingham Mail in 2011.

 In 2015, while performing in York, Lycett was issued with a parking ticket for parking illegally in a taxi rank.
 The ensuing paper trail of correspondence, between him and City of York Council, was recounted as an anecdote on 8 Out of 10 Cats Does Countdown and later becoming the basis for one of his best-known stand-up routines.

-In June 2022, a member of the audience at a Belfast show called the PSNI to complain about a joke that referenced a donkey.
+In June 2022, a member of the audience at the Belfast show of his More More More, How Do You Lycett?
+How Do You Lycett? tour called the PSNI to complain about a joke that referenced a donkey.
 Lycett bemoaned being investigated by the police over a joke, but was happy to recount his enjoyment from repeating the joke, which he regarded as one of his best, in his messages to the police.
 The investigation was subsequently closed.

+On 6 December 2025, Lycett appeared as the celebrity guest star in Inside No. 9 Stage/Fright at The Alexandra, Birmingham.